Wishing Trial Judge Happy Birthday on Facebook Not an Ex Parte Communication

 Mr. Iverson made a hefty sum selling the wonderful bug to many a hippie.
 Mr. Iverson and Cheryl Iverson had a bitter divorce that would rival any Dynasty episode.
 The judge’s screw-up with his comments costs Mr. Iverson close to a million dollars in attorneys’ fees as he was paying for his attorney and Mrs. Iverson’s.
 Eventually, Mr. Iverson won and the prenuptual agreement was upheld.

-Another McClurg footnote: More inside info about the apparently colorful Chick Iverson, courtesy of Carl “Skip” Williams, a friend and former employee:
+Another McClurg footnote: More inside info about the colorful Chick Iverson, courtesy of Carl “Skip” Williams, a friend and former employee:

 “Who the hell is Chick Iverson?”
 I had to laugh when I read that.
 You’re not from Orange County, CA. Let me add these few choice pieces to the article.